carte731/SNP_Context/README.md

 * **Indel maximum amount (Integer, 25-100)**: The maximum allowed indels in the .FASTA file, beyond the SNP location and 5 base pairs around it.
 Any indels found within a 2 base pair flanking of the SNP location will be automatically filtered out.
 Minimum indel threshold is 25%.

 ### Saving Options

+#### Section Notes

+*When using the various saving options, note that only the individual counts tables, combined counts table and the config are saved to Dropbox, S3 or GitHub.*

+*When data is uploaded, any compromising data (username, passwords, etc) are replaced with asterisks "****".*

 * **Save all data (Boolean, true or false)**: There are many intermediate files created during SNP Context.
 This parameter allows you to save all intermediate files to your output directory.
 At the bottom of the page there is a complete list of output files if save all data is true:

 #### MSI and Amazon S3